-Name of the associate Country of Incorporation and principal place of ownershi rtion of p interest he Group business activity 31 Dec.
-2021 31 Dec.
-2020 Meezan Bank Ltd - (Quoted) Pakistan Islamic banking 35 35 Privatisation Holding Company - KPSC (Quoted) Kuwait Financial services 36 36 Kuwait Cement Company - KPSC (Quoted) Kuwait Industrial 27 27 Mabanee Company - KPSC - (Quoted) (a) Kuwait Real estate 18 18 a) Although the Group owns 18% of the investee, it exercises significant influence over the associate by way of representation on the board of directors.
+None of the consistent Country of Incorporation of ownership by the Group Name of the associate and principal place of business Principal activity 31 Dec.
+2022 31 Dec.
+2021 Meezan Bank Ltd - (Quoted) Pakistan Islamic banking 35 35 Privatisation Holding Company - KPSC (Quoted) Kuwait Financial services 35 36 Kuwait Cement Company - KPSC (Quoted) Kuwait Industrial 27 27 Mabanee Company - KPSC - (Quoted) (a) Kuwait Real estate 18 18 a) Although the Group owns 18% of the investee, it exercises significant influence over the associate by way of representation on the board of directors.